 Geneva-on-the-Lake is a tiny village located in the state of Ohio.
 With a population of 906 people and just one neighborhood, Geneva-on-the-Lake is the 593rd largest community in Ohio.

-When you are in Geneva-on-the-Lake, you'll notice that it is more blue-collar than most other communities in America.
-37.45% of Geneva-on-the-Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Geneva-on-the-Lake is a blue-collar town, with 37.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Geneva-on-the-Lake is a village of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Geneva-on-the-Lake who work in office and administrative support (17.73%), sales jobs (13.75%), and food service (8.96%).

 Another notable thing is that Geneva-on-the-Lake is a major vacation destination.
 Much of the village’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Geneva-on-the-Lake’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Geneva-on-the-Lake is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Geneva-on-the-Lake does not have a public transit system used by locals to get to and from work.

-The percentage of people in Geneva-on-the-Lake with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.19% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Geneva-on-the-Lake is quite a bit lower than the national average among all cities of 21.84%: just 10.19% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Geneva-on-the-Lake in 2022 was $28,050, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $112,200 for a family of four.
 However, Geneva-on-the-Lake contains both very wealthy and poor people as well.